domiL-dev/SpaceCraft_Game_Web/README.md

 Click on the link to play the game.
-After the source objects for graphics are loaded in cache you can start the game by pressing Enter
+After the source objects for graphics are loaded in cache you can start the game by pressing Enter.
+You might have to scroll down to see the whole window.

 https://domil-dev.github.io/SpaceCraft_Game_Web/